Activities and News

 TRAIL CLEANING SATURDAY MORNINGS

 IF YOU USE OUR TRAILS, YOU SHOULD CONSIDER VOLUNTEERING.
 Barb Hugier is leading a very dedicated group of our volunteers ON THE SECOND SATURDAY MORNING OF EACH MONTH, 8:45am MEETING AT KING’S CORNER, to make sure our trails are cleared and our invasive plants can be pulled out.
 Any ages are welcome.
 Some students may need “service hours” and some businesses encourage community involvement, so this may be for you or someone you know.
-If you can join this effort please contact Barb. barbhugier@gmail.com / 262-930-5657.
+If you can join this effort, just show up on a second Saturday, or better yet please contact Barb. barbhugier@gmail.com / 262-930-5657.
 Scout or school groups would be welcome too!

 CC LUNCHES- THIRD FRIDAYS EVERY MONTH

 All members and friends of the Conservancy are invited to monthly luncheons held at Douglas Avenue Diner or another local restaurant.
 We share laughter, conversations, a meal—and sometimes share information about upcoming CC events.
-If you’re not already on our list and want to receive monthly invitations and reminders, please contact Diana Lesnjak with your email address: lesnjakdm@gmail.org .
-Dates coming up: 6/19, 7/17.
+If you’re not already on our email list and want to receive monthly invitations and reminders, please contact Diana Lesnjak with your email address: lesnjakdm@gmail.org .
+Dates coming up: September 18, October 15; always the 3rd Friday.

 OUR TRAIL SYSTEM- TIPS FOR WALKERS AND RIDERS

-Special Note: after heavy rainfall, CC trails in some areas may muddy.
+Special Note: after heavy rainfall, CC trails in some areas may be deeply muddy.
+If so, please don’t ride through.

 OUR TRAILS ARE OPEN ALL YEAR ROUND, THEY ARE ALWAYS IMPROVING THANKS TO VOLUNTEER WORK, AND IT’S BEAUTIFUL OUT THERE!
-Hiking and equestrian trails on Caledonia Conservancy properties are places of wonder and beauty all year ‘round.
-A new bridge, new railing, and added bark in some steep places, add to the pleasure.
-Here are tips for you:
+Hiking and equestrian trails on our properties (maps available) are places of wonder and beauty all year ‘round.
+New features include a new bridge, new railing, and added bark in steep places.
+Handy tips:

-- Have your cell phone fully charged and Location turned to ON.
+- CELL PHONE: fully charged and Location turned to ON.
 The Caledonia Fire Department can find you if you are lost or hurt.
-There are even numbered “location tags” along the trail that can be reported if you phone 911.
+There are numbered “location tags” along the trail that can be reported if you phone 911.

-- Dress for the weather, long pants and sturdy shoes/boots are always advised.
+- CLOTHING: dress for the weather, long pants and sturdy shoes/boots are always advised.
 Trails can be muddy after a rainfall; a walking stick may be useful if you are hiking.
+Ticks and poison ivy are present; don’t leave the marked trails.

-- Some trails can become remote, hilly, or challenging; so if you have any concerns we suggest walking or riding with a friend or with a group.
+- ALONE?
+Some trails can become remote, hilly, or challenging; so if you have any health concerns we suggest walking or riding a horse with a friend or with a group.

-- Dog owners: your pets are welcome IF they are leashed, and (of course) if you clean up any “poop” as you would on any neighborhood stroll.
+- DOGS: pets are welcome IF they are leashed, and (of course) if you clean up any “poop” as you would on any neighborhood stroll.
 Dogs as well as humans may encounter HORSES, so make sure you can control your pet.

-- HIKERS: if an equestrian approaches on the trail, do not hide; instead stop and softly greet the rider and horse, to avoid scaring the horse.
+- FOR HIKERS: if an equestrian approaches on the trail, do not hide; instead stop and softly greet the rider and horse, to avoid scaring the horse.
 If you have a dog with you keep the dog firmly at your side and quiet if possible.
+Trails are marked, don’t use the equestrian trails.

-- EQUESTRIANS: never enter or continue on a trail that is deeply muddy, as this can cause great problems if the hoofprints dry out later and create holes or bad footing for future riders.
+- FOR EQUESTRIANS: never enter or continue on a trail that is deeply muddy, as this can cause great problems if the hoofprints dry out later and create holes or bad footing for future riders.
 Stick to firm trails only.
+Trails are marked, don’t use the hiking trails.

-The latest WILLOW TIMES is now published.
+WILLOW TIMES the Spring 2026 edition is now published.
 Grab a coffee and then click here.

 FUNGI HUNT: Mushrooms and lichens have been gorgeous this year as always on CC trails.
 In 2025 volunteers provided MONTHLY articles on current fungi to watch for on the trails- find them in the link above.